Cadesh/CDK-Fargate-App/README.md

 # CDK deployed Fargate Cluster with Load Balancer

-A Basic project to deploy a Fargate CLuster with Load Balancer using AWS CDK.
+A Basic project to deploy a Fargate Cluster with Load Balancer using AWS CDK.

 To manually create a virtualenv on MacOS and Linux: